About President Hockfield

 Before returning to MIT following her presidency, Dr. Hockfield held the Marie Curie Visiting Professorship at Harvard University's John F. Kennedy School of Government.
-An elected member of the American Academy of Arts and Sciences and an elected fellow of the American Association for the Advancement of Science, she serves as a director of the General Electric Company, Qualcomm Incorporated, the American Academy of Arts and Sciences, and the Belfer Center for Science and International Affairs, a member of the board of trustees of the Carnegie Corporation of New York, and a member of the board of overseers of the Boston Symphony Orchestra.
-She also serves as a U.S. Science Envoy to Turkey with the U.S. Department of State.
+An elected member of the American Academy of Arts and Sciences and an elected fellow of the American Association for the Advancement of Science, she serves as a director of the Council on Foreign Relations, General Electric Company, Qualcomm Incorporated, and the Belfer Center for Science and International Affairs, a member of the board of trustees of the Carnegie Corporation of New York, and a member of the board of overseers of the Boston Symphony Orchestra.
+She also served as a U.S. Science Envoy to Turkey with the U.S. Department of State.

-Dr. Hockfield holds honorary degrees from many institutions, including Brown University, Mt.
-Sinai School of Medicine, Tsinghua University (Beijing), University of Edinburgh, Université Pierre et Marie Curie, University of Massachusetts Medical School, University of Rochester, and the Watson School of Biological Sciences at the Cold Spring Harbor Laboratory.
+Dr. Hockfield holds honorary degrees from many institutions, including Brown University, Duke University, Mt.
+Sinai School of Medicine, Tsinghua University (Beijing), Université Pierre et Marie Curie, University of Edinburgh, University of Massachusetts Medical School, University of Rochester, and the Watson School of Biological Sciences at the Cold Spring Harbor Laboratory.
 Her accomplishments have also been recognized by the Charles Judson Herrick Award from the American Association of Anatomists, the Wilbur Lucius Cross Award from the Yale University Graduate School, the Meliora Citation from the University of Rochester, the Golden Plate Award from the Academy of Achievement, the Amelia Earhart Award from the Women’s Union, the Edison Achievement Award, and the Pinnacle Award for Lifetime Achievement from the Greater Boston Chamber of Commerce.